Netflix/dispatch/docs/user-guide/administration/knowledge.md

 ## Tags

-Within Dispatch tags are a flexible piece of metadata than be manually attached to incidents or automatically discovered based on incident data.
+Within Dispatch, tags are a flexible piece of metadata.
+They can be manually attached to incidents, or automatically discovered based on incident data.

 To create a new tag navigate to: `Dispatch > Tags > New`